-- Immediate allergic reaction to any other vaccine or injectable therapy (i.e., intramuscular, intravenous, or subcutaneous vaccines or therapies excluding subcutaneous immunotherapy for allergies). - Individuals with a contraindication to one type of COVID-19 vaccine (e.g., mRNA) have a precaution to the other (e.g., Janssen viral vector). - Consultation with an allergist-immunologist should be considered to help determine if the patient can safely receive vaccination, and vaccination of these individuals should only be undertaken in an appropriate clinical setting under the supervision of a healthcare provider experienced in the management of severe allergic reactions. - Note: These individuals should not be administered COVID-19 vaccine at Stateoperated vaccination sites.
+- Immediate (onset within 4 hours after vaccination), but non-severe, allergic reaction after a previous dose of COVID-19 vaccine - Immediate allergic reaction to any other vaccine or injectable therapy (i.e., intramuscular, intravenous, or subcutaneous vaccines or therapies excluding subcutaneous immunotherapy for allergies). - Individuals with a contraindication to one type of COVID-19 vaccine (e.g., mRNA) have a precaution to the other (e.g., Janssen viral vector). - Consultation with an allergist-immunologist should be considered to help determine if the patient can safely receive vaccination, and vaccination of these individuals should only be undertaken in an appropriate clinical setting under the supervision of a healthcare provider experienced in the management of severe allergic reactions. - Note: These individuals should not be administered COVID-19 vaccine at Stateoperated vaccination sites. - For mRNA COVID-19 vaccines, for history of myocarditis or pericarditis after a dose of an mRNA COVID-19 vaccine, a subsequent dose of COVID-19 vaccine should generally be avoided.
+See question 9 for further information regarding this precaution.